Ultimate Summer Safety Guide for Dogs

 Veterinary studies report that hundreds of dogs each year land in emergency clinics for heatstroke.
 According to the American Veterinary Medical Association (AVMA), heat-related illness has a mortality rate of nearly 50% in dogs if untreated.
 Add to that the dangers of scorching pavement, dehydration, and even sunburn for short-coated breeds, and suddenly this carefree season needs a safety net.

-CTA: Download the printable Summer Dog Safety Checklist and Heat Index Chart here ➝
+CTA: Download the 2026 Summer Dog Safety Checklist and Heat Index Chart here ➝

 Interactive Check: Is It Too Hot for My Dog?